KaelanRichards/Portfolio-2019/content/posts/indie-2019.md

 Alright, folks!

 As we start the 2020s, it is important to reflect on and remember the 2010s.
 The ‘10s were a big decade for the music industry.
-Streaming services allowed music far more accessible than ever before and offered unprecedented data collection.
+Streaming services allowed music to be far more accessible than ever before and offered unprecedented data collection.

 The genres that dominated the 2010s were Hip-Hop and Mainstream Pop. but between all the Justin Bieber and Drake hits, were songs that, to me, were the true gems, the lowkey hits.